rs200495564

 Ambry Genetics

 The p.R245C pathogenic mutation (also known as c.733C>T), located in coding exon 9 of the MUTYH gene, results from a C to T substitution at nucleotide position 733.
 The arginine at codon 245 is replaced by cysteine, an amino acid with highly dissimilar properties.
-This mutation has been detected in the homozygous state in both Japanese and Portuguese APC mutation-negative adenomatous polyposis patients (Miyaki M et al. Mutat.
+This variant has been identified in the homozygous state and/or in conjunction with other MUTYH variant(s) in individual(s) with features consistent with MUTYH-associated polyposis (Miyaki M et al. Mutat.
 Res.
 2005 Oct 15;578(1-2):430-3; Olschwang S et al. Genet Test.
-2007 Fall;11(3):315-20).
-This alteration was also seen in conjunction with a second MUTYH mutation in a 37 yo female with a history of colon cancer and approximately 50 colon polyps (Ruggieri V et al. Oncogene, 2013 Sep;32:4500-8).
+2007 Fall;11(3):315-20; Ruggieri V et al. Oncogene, 2013 Sep;32:4500-8; Ambry internal data).
 Current evidence supports codon 245 as a functionally important mutation hotspot, with multiple other missense alterations having been described as pathogenic or deficient in critical protein function in the literature (Aceto G et al. Hum Mutat.
 2005 Oct;26(4):394; Vogt S et al. Gastroenterology.
 2009 Dec;137(6):1976-85.e1-10; Bai H et al. Cancer Lett.
 2007 May 18;250(1):74-81).
 In addition, a functional assay showed that p.R245C, which exists in a highly conserved and catalytic domain, results in partially defective protein expression levels compared to wild-type (Komine K et al. Hum.
 Mutat., 2015 Jul;36:704-11).
-Of note, this mutation is also described as p.R231C in published literature.
-This alteration has been detected in conjunction with a second pathogenic MUTYH mutation in an adenomatous polyposis patient without any detectable APC mutation (Ambry internal data).
+Of note, this alteration is also described as p.R231C in published literature.
 This amino acid position is highly conserved in available vertebrate species.
 In addition, this alteration is predicted to be deleterious by in silico analysis.
 Based on the available evidence, this alteration is classified as a pathogenic mutation. -

 Familial colorectal cancer Pathogenic:1